doriordan/skuber/README.md

 ## Prerequisites

-A Kubernetes cluster is needed at runtime, The client has been tested against various releases of Kubernetes, from v1.0 through to v1.7.
+A Kubernetes cluster is needed at runtime.
 For local development purposes, minikube is recommended.

 You need Java 8 to run Skuber.

 ## Release

-Skuber v2.0 has not yet been officially released, but you can use the latest release candidate.
+Note skuber v2.0 is new, and has not yet been extensively tested.
+It is not officially released, but you can use the latest release candidate.
 It is available on Maven Central so just add it to your library dependencies e,g, in `sbt`:

     libraryDependencies += "io.github.doriordan" % "skuber_2.12" % "2.0.0-RC1"

 Note: the v2.0 release candidate is currently only published for Scala 2.12, but it is planned to cross-publish for Scala 2.11 as well.

-The latest Skuber v1.x release can be added instead as follows:
+The latest Skuber v1.x release, which is the v1.7.1 rC5, can be added instead as follows:

-     libraryDependencies += "io.github.doriordan" % "skuber_2.11" % "1.7.1-RC5
+     libraryDependencies += "io.github.doriordan" % "skuber_2.11" % "1.7.1-RC5"

-Skuber v1.x is only available for Scala 2.11.
+Although still in RC status, v1.7.1 is built on the mature Skuber v1 codebase has been quite thoroughly tested against multiple versions of Kubernetes.
+However Skuber v1.x is only available for Scala 2.11, and Skuber v2 is the strategic version going forward.

 ## Building